-The Baltimore Orioles have sent 26-year old lefty reliever T.J.
-McFarland to AAA.
-McFarland pitched in 8 games (0 starts) this year for the Orioles and he was 0-1 with a 4.73 ERA and a 1.20 WHIP.
-He has now pitched in 113 games (0 starts) in his first four years with the O’s and he is 10-6 with a 3.95 ERA and a 1.50 WHIP.
-McFarland will be back with the Baltimore Orioles at some point in 2016.
+The Baltimore Orioles have called up 23-year old righty reliever Jason Garcia.
+Garcia has pitched in 15 games (all starts) in AAA-ball for the Orioles so far this year and he is 4-7 with a 4.79 ERA and a 1.65 WHIP.
+Garcia pitched in 21 games (0 starts) in his first taste of the majors for the Orioles last year and he was 1-0 with a 4.25 ERA and a 1.42 WHIP.

 UPDATE: (7/11/2016) – Jason Garcia has been sent to AAA.
 He didn’t pitch for the Orioles this time around.